rackerlabs/rackspace-how-to/content/general/rackspace-cloud-user-groups.md

 Users that have a check mark are included in the group.
 A user can be removed from the group by removing the check mark.
 To add a new member or edit a member, click **Add/Edit Members**.

+**Note:** If they have been granted a higher permission in a group, the lesser permissions are disabled when editing individual users directly.
+Thus, if a user gets `billing:admin` from a user group, the option to select `billing:observer` is disabled when you directly edit permissions for that user.

 ### Example user group